cwqt/stageup/README.md

 For the _'URL to notify'_ add `https://stageup-YOUR_NAME.loca.lt/mux/hooks`.
 And then click _'Create webhook'_.

-There should be a row with your webhook, click _'Show Signing Secret'_ & paste it into your `.env`.
+There should be a row with your webhook, click _'Show Signing Secret'_ & paste it into your `.env.development`.

 ```
 MUX_HOOK_SIGNATURE="MY_SIGNING_SECRET"